sharvas/fillit/README.md

 BBBB
 ```

 All tetrominoes must be comprised of four `#` on a background of `.` and each separated by a newline character.
 All other shapes are invalid.
 Shapes cannot be rotated.
-Each Tetrimino fills only 4 of the 16 available boxes, so it is possible to describe the same Tetrimino in multiple ways.
+Each tetromino fills only 4 of the 16 available boxes, so it is possible to describe the same tetromino in multiple ways.

 ```console
 ##.. .##. ..## .... .... ....